Written by Divinity Nutra, Updated on July 20, 2022

 What are the negative effects of elderberry?
 Surely, elderberries present a tempting range of health and immune-boosting benefits.
 However, there are a few side effects you should be aware of.

 - Raw elderberries can trigger gastrointestinal diseases.
 Make sure you only consume them in supplement form.

 - It can affect blood sugar levels if taken in excessive quantities.
 Diabetics should use extra caution while taking elderberries.

 Who should not take elderberry?
 Elderberries can be harmful to pregnant women and the fetus.
 There is not enough information to verify its safety during pregnancy.
-However, they are safe for consumption by children.
+However, they are safe for kids following the recommended dosage.